Universite-Gustave-Eiffel/geodev-logicout/README.md

 python scripts/main.py
 ```

+Change the `block_size` parameter in [`main.py`](https://github.com/Universite-Gustave-Eiffel/geodev-logicout/blob/2d8285dd33bffa4298774c5eaeac7d1933d5f43c/scripts/main.py#L22)
+to the fix the number of evaluations you want to make by run (default is 20).

 ## Notebooks

 During the development of the project we use jupyter notebooks to show preliminary results and discuss technical issues.
 They are contained in the notebooks directory and are self-explanatory.